 Last October we finally made our way north to discover the charms of San Sebastian, often called Spain’s best city for food lovers.
-I don’t know that I’d agree with that title (it certainly has some tight competition in other parts of the country!) but we absolutely loved the trip, and everything we ate in Basque Country was certainly worthwhile.
+I don’t know that I’d agree 100% with that title (it certainly has some tight competition in other parts of the country!) but we absolutely loved the trip, and everything we ate in Basque Country was absolutely delicious.

 Saint Jean de Luz is a picturesque village on the French side of Basque Country, located on the Bay of Biscay on France’s Atlantic coast.
 Only about 30 minutes from San Sebastian by car, we were entranced by the area’s bright green hills on the drive up.
 The village is quaint as can be, although it was definitely quite touristy.
 We wandered around for awhile, stopped in some of the shops, and had a lovely lunch.
 I don’t know that I’d go back– I think I’d prefer exploring some lesser known villages next time, but I’m glad we made the drive.

 As we looked for parking, I spotted the local market, Les Halles.
 It was our first stop in Saint Jean de Luz, and luckily we got to experience it for about a half an hour before it closed up around 1:00 pm!
 Everyone who knows me knows that I adore markets.
 This was no exception, and I still wish I’d stocked up on French cheeses and tried the freshly shucked oysters at the little bar nearby…

 Stop 2: Lunch at Pil Pil Enea